2010-11: Zach Sanford played for Pinkerton Academy in New Hampshire and was named 3rd team All-State as a sophomore.

 2011-12: Sanford was named the New Hampshire High School Player of the Year as Pinkerton Academy captured the state championship.
 The junior scored 36 goals with 33 assists in 21 games as the Astros finished 19-2, defeating Manchester Memorial, 3-2, in the championship game.

 2012-13: Sanford skated for the Middlesex Islanders (formerly the New England Junior Monarchs) in the Eastern Junior Hockey League, foregoing his senior season at Pinkerton Academy.
 Skating primarily alongside Yale recruits Chris Izmerlian and Michael Doherty, he scored 12 goals with 24 assists and had 22 penalty minutes in 37 games.
 The Islanders reached the EJHL playoff finals – falling to the New Jersey Hitmen in a best of three series.
 Sanford scored 4 goals with 4 assists and had 8 penalty minutes in seven playoff games.
 In February he committed to playing hockey at Boston College in 2014-15.
-Rated 83rd amongst North American skaters in Central Scouting’s mid-term rankings, Sanford was rated 60th in the final rankings prior to the 2013 NHL Draft.
+Rated 83rd amongst North American skaters in Central Scouting’s mid-term rankings, Sanford was rated 60th in the final rankings and was selected by Washington in the second round (61st overall) in the 2013 NHL Draft.

-Sanford is a raw but talented prospect with good size at 6’3 and a knack for puck movement.
-His playmaking skills and vision are exceptional for his level and he often elevates the play of those around him.
+Sanford is a raw but talented two-way forward with good size and a knack for puck movement.
+His playmaking skills and vision are exceptional and he often elevates the play of those around him.
 He isn’t overly strong and could stand to pack on some muscle to his rather lanky frame.
-His skating could also use some work.
-Nonetheless he possesses an intriguing package of both skill and size.
+Sanford's skating could use some work but he has made a smooth transition from junior to college hockey and possesses an intriguing package of both skill and size.